-3.4.1 As of 1 June 2023 a total of over 1100 food establishment are registered with Tonbridge and Malling with 952 food premises recorded on the Food Rating Hygiene Scheme.
+3.4.1 As of 1 May 2024 a total of over 1100 food establishment are registered with Tonbridge and Malling with 941 food premises recorded on the Food Rating Hygiene Scheme.
 The number and type of food premises are detailed in the table below.

 TYPE OF PREMISES No

-Distributors/Transporters 38
+Distributors/Transporters 44

-Retailers 167
+Retailers 166

 Manufacturers/Packers/Processors 28

-Primary Producers 4
+Primary Producers 5

-Importers/exporters 4
+Importers/exporters 5

-Restaurants and caterers 915 TOTAL 1152
+Restaurants and caterers 891

+TOTAL 1139

-- 3.4.2 Included in the above table are premises manufacturing or processing products of animal origin, these are approved premises under EC Regulations and include one egg packer; two dairy products producers, one meat products producer, eight coldstores and two fishery premises. - 3.4.3 All food premises are rated according to their level of risk, as defined by the FSA Code of Practice.
+3.4.2 Included in the above table are premises manufacturing or processing products of animal origin, these are approved premises under assimilated EC Regulations and include one egg packer; a dairy products producer, one meat products producer, six coldstores and two fishery premises.

+3.4.3 All food premises are rated according to their level of risk, as defined by the FSA Code of Practice.
 The risk rating determines the frequency and nature of the interventions.
 The table below provides a summary:

-Risk Category Intervention Type Frequency A and B Inspection/partial A - 6 months (High risk) inspection or audit B - 12 months C not broadly compliant (High risk) Inspection/partial inspection or audit C - 18 months C broadly compliant (Medium risk) Alternate between inspections/partial inspections or audit and other official controls C - 18 months D (Low risk) Alternate between official controls and non-official controls D - 24 months E (Low risk) Alternate enforcement strategy E - 36 months New business Inspection/partial Ideally within 28 days of registrations inspection or audit registration
+Risk Category Intervention Type Frequency A and B Inspection/partial A - 6 months (High risk) inspection or audit B - 12 months C not broadly compliant (High risk) Inspection/partial inspection or audit C - 18 months C broadly compliant (Medium risk) Alternate between inspections/partial inspections or audit and other official controls C - 18 months D (Low risk) Alternate between official controls and non-official controls D - 24 months E (Low risk) Alternative enforcement strategy E - 36 months New business Inspection/partial Ideally inspected within registrations inspection or audit 28 days of registration.
+New businesses are triaged, and highest risk are prioritised.

 Category E premises (low risk) are assessed either via an inspection or using self-audit questionnaires.
-New business registrations will be triaged, with priority given to inspecting the highest risk businesses first.

 3.4.4 The Council has a statutory duty to enforce health and safety legislation in a range of premises including offices, shops, warehouses, caterers, residential care homes and leisure activities.
 Premises are targeted for inspection based on the national priorities and local intelligence.
+The Team aims to deliver one proactive inspection project per annum.